 Lu Zhishen Bashed a Thuggish Butcher

-During North Song Dynasty about 900 years ago, an armed police officer named Lu Zhishen went to have a drink in a restaurant with two friends.
-When they sat on the upper floor window seats enjoying the street view and rice wine, they heard a woman sobbing in next compartment.
+During the North Song Dynasty about 900 years ago, an armed police officer named Lu Zhishen went to have a drink in a restaurant with two friends.
+When they sat on the upper floor window seats enjoying the street view and rice wine, they heard a woman sobbing in the next compartment.

-The girl became the butcher’s concubine yet the butcher failed to fulfill his part of contract to pay the money to bury her mother.
+The girl became the butcher’s concubine yet the butcher failed to fulfill his part of the contract to pay the money to bury her mother.

 And they couldn’t even leave the town as the rich and powerful thug paid the inn taker to prevent them from escaping.